 - 1/2 cup sharp cheddar cheese, shredded

 - Preheat oven to 350 degrees.
-Lightly coat a 9x12 casserole dish with cooking spray; set aside.
+Lightly coat a 9x12 casserole dish with cooking spray.

-- Combine crushed crackers and cheese; sprinkle on top of casserole.
-Drizzle with 2 tablespoons melted butter.
+- Combine the crushed crackers and cheese and sprinkle on top of the casserole.
+Drizzle the top with 2 tablespoons melted butter.

 - Bake uncovered at 350-degrees for 25-30 minutes or until hot and bubbly.

 - In a small saucepan, melt 4 tablespoons butter over medium heat.
 Stir in the flour until smooth.
 Continue cooking for 1-2 minutes, stirring constantly.

 - Add milk and chicken broth, whisking continually until mixture thickens.

 - Remove from heat and stir in salt and pepper.

 - Substitute 1 10-oz. can chicken condensed soup in place of the homemade condensed soup.